FocalNet/Networks-Beyond-Attention/README.md

 # Networks-Beyond-Attention

 A list of **modern** (convolutional) network architectures for vision.
-Note that we only list the works based on convolution and other variants that emerge most recently.
+Note that we only list the works based on convolution, modulation or other variants that emerge most recently.
 Please refer to [other more comprehensive lists](#related-awesome-paper-lists) about networks using attention or MLP-style designs.

 **Please feel free to submit a pull request or raise an issue if you find any missed papers.**